 To create a Facebook store with Shopify, you’ll first have to create a Facebook business page.
 It’s to this page that you’ll add a shop section to.
 So if you don’t have yet, here’s the quick reference to make a Facebook page.

 (Ideally, you should not only have a page ready but also have a few 100 followers on it before adding a store to it.
 This way, you’ll have an engaged audience to market to – right from day 1!)

 With that tip, we’re ready to start building the store.

 Step 1 – Visit Shopify’s pricing page and click on the ‘Visit the Shopify Lite Plan’.

 In the next step, enter a username, password, and your store’s name.

-After you enter your business information, it’s time to connect your Shopify account your Facebook page.
+After you enter your business information, it’s time to integrate your Shopify account and your Facebook page.

 To connect your Shopify account to your Facebook page, click on the ‘Connect account’ button at Facebook > Account.

 Shopify will then seek permission to read your Facebook profile.
 Click on the ‘Continue’ button.

 At this point, Shopify will seek permission to manage and publish content on your behalf.
 So click on the ‘Choose what you allow’ link.